 As the COVID-19 situation evolves across the country on a daily basis, the rules underpinning Government support to employers changes at regular intervals.
-The Job Support Scheme, being the replacement for the Job Retention Scheme, was originally due to commence on 1 November 2020 and last fox six months.
+The Job Support Scheme (JSS), being the replacement for the Job Retention Scheme (JRS), was originally due to commence on 1 November 2020 and last fox six months.

 This commencement date has been postponed until at least early December 2020 as a result of the extension of the Job Retention Scheme which mirrors the 4-week lockdown period in England commencing on 5 November 2020

 The Job Support Scheme was first announced on 24 September 2020 as part of the #wintereconomyplan.
-Significant changes to the planned operation of the Job Support Scheme were made on 22 October 2020 with policy papers and guidance being published at the same time for the two derivations of the Job Support Scheme.
+Significant changes to the planned operation of the JSS were made on 22 October 2020 with policy papers and guidance being published at the same time for the two derivations of the Job Support Scheme.

-We expect further updates to guidance to be published before the Job Support Scheme starts when the extended Job Retention Scheme ends.
+We expect further updates to guidance to be published before the JSS starts when the extended JRS ends.

 This article is based on guidance that was available on 22 October 2020 and is subject to change as further details are released.